What Is Psychoanalysis And How Can It Benefit Me?

 - Sexual frustrations.
 Sex is more complicated than you would think, and sexual frustration may be rooted in unconscious feelings.

-Effectiveness
+Effectiveness of psychoanalysis

 Psychoanalysis is one of the oldest forms of therapy, making it quite controversial when used today.
 Freud was an influential figure in psychology, but many of his theories have little use in modern psychology.
 Since the late 1800s, there have been significant advancements in how the mind is studied and how we treat mental disorders.
 This has brought into question how useful psychoanalysis is today.
-Some places will treat it as a relic, while others still study and use it.
+Some places treat it as a relic, while others still study and use it.

 There's no doubt that many mental disorders require more treatment than a dive into the unconscious.
 Severe depression may require a variety of treatments to see results.
 Meanwhile, not everyone has had trauma as a child.
 This, along with how lengthy psychoanalysis can be, makes people think that psychoanalysis is no longer needed.